vaadin/vaadin-boothdemo/README.md

 > All of this is open source and free to use in any way that you want!

-(Wait for them to ask how we make money, if no question then continue):

 > We make our money by building even more awesome tools such as a visual Designer for Vaadin Framework and consulting and support.
 > The fun part however starts when you start designing your UIs.
 Do you want to see how to simply drag and drop your UI in place even faster?

-See the Designer project!